20steps/autotables-bundle/README.md

 The parameter *selector* has to be given to select the column to be overwritten.
 This may be a property like *description*, or a method like *getDisplayName()*.

+For columns that should be auto initialized while using the add entry form, you may configure an *initializer* section.
+This section may contain the values *repository*, *value* and *id*.

+The property *value* simply selects a constant value to be injected into each new entity with this column.
+By selecting a repository one is able to inject an object found by a given id.
+The id may be passed by a constant value here in the config.xml or later in the Twig view while using the function *ts_auto_table_options*.

 #### Example

 Here is an example of a configuration given for a table *products*: